legendarycode3/express-js-crash-course/readme.md

  npm (Node Package Manager) 3rd parrty package Or the watch flask (node watch) </br>

 a) “npm install nodemon” terminal command:  Is used to install the nodemon package as a devlopment utility in a Node.js project. </br>
+nodemon is a tool that monitors for changes in your source code files and automatically restarts your Node.js application when those changes are detected.
+This is particularly useful during development because it eliminates the need to manually stop and restart your server everytime you make an iteration to your code.
+ CommandLine Terminal Text usualy used on it is: </br>